skylynf/SUSTechACD/README.md

 ## Getting Started

-To get started with the budget management system, follow the installation and usage instructions in the [documentation](/docs).
+To get started with the budget management system, follow the installation and usage instructions in the [documentation](/FinalReport.md).
+For users, please visit the [User Guide](/用户端文档.md).

 ## API Reference

-For API reference and integration details, consult the [API documentation](/api).
+For API reference and integration details, consult the [API documentation](/Project%20API%20Document.md).

 ## License